 I have always thought that when you start a food blog a little icon should pop up of Chef Dennis saying “welcome to the world of food blogging, I am here with tips and suggestions to help you make the most of your blog.”
 He is definitely the concierge of this type of social media and there are thousands that have benefited from his advice, including myself.

 Today, I bring you a Zinfandel Pear Tart, which had a few new challenges for me.
-Here is a link to the recipe for the sweet pastry shell posted earlier in the week it was a learning process!
-Also, the poaching of the pears was something I had never done nor tasted.
-However, considering that I was a newbie, I was pleased with the end result in appearance as well as taste.
+Poaching the pears was something I had never done nor tasted, but they came out really well.
+Considering that I was a newbie, I was pleased with the end result in appearance as well as taste.
 This is something I will make again.
 Anyhow, I will not delay with any more ramblings, below is the recipe.

-- 1 inches sweet pastry tart shell baked (bought or homemade 10 by 1 inch)
+- 1 sweet pastry tart shell baked (bought or homemade 10 by 1 inch)